 Don’t have a complete briefing yet?
 No problem.
 Just send us what you have.
 A few paragraphs explaining the background, an estimate of the budget, and a date.
 We’ll ask the questions that will help you move forward.
 A good conversation is also a great way to build a briefing.

-Send your briefing via live-impact.nl/briefing or contact us directly at live-impact.nl/contact.
-We will respond within 48 hours.
+Submit your briefing at live-impact.nl/briefing or contact us directly at live-impact.nl/contact.
+Call 085 401 40 14 or email hello@live-impact.nl.
+We’ll get back to you within 48 hours.

 Seriously Fun.